ansys/pymapdl/doc/source/user_guide/upf.rst

 Once the DB connection has been initialized, you can access the database of the Mechanical APDL instance in read/write mode.

-Of the functions documented in _Accessing the Mechanical APDL Database, a subset has been exposed so that they can be called from the Python code.
+Of the functions documented in accessing the Mechanical APDL Database, a subset has been exposed so that they can be called from the Python code.
 The following table describes the exposed functions.